olumide-oludare/GPA-CALCULATOR/README.md

 # GPA-CALCULATOR

-can be used to calculate student semester GPA on a 5.00 point based system.
+To calculate student semester GPA on a 5.00 point based system.